-Currently, our school leadership includes two administrators and two receptionists who perform Aurora Charter School's day-to-day operations and ensure that the school continues to be a wonderful place to learn and work for all students and employees.
+Currently, our school leadership includes three administrators, two receptionists, and an office assistant who perform Aurora Charter School's day-to-day operations and ensure that the school continues to be a wonderful place to learn and work for all students and employees.

 Aurora Charter School is privileged to have the Audubon Center of the North Woods as our authorizer..